RohitGit5/My-Data-Analysis-Projects/HR Attrition Power BI Project/Readme.md

-# Insights

-**HR Attrition Insights :** Analyzing Factors Contributing to Employee Attrition
+# HR Attrition Insights : Analyzing Factors Contributing to Employee Attrition

 **Goal:** To determine the factors contributing the most to employee attrition within a company.